Chapter 5: Handling Problems

 What to Measure

-1. Number of blockers per week
+1. Number of blockers per week.

-• Trending up = systemic problems
+• Trending up means systemic problems

-• Trending down = process improvement working
+• Trending down means process improvement is working

-2. Time to unblock
+2. Time to unblock.

-3. Blocker categories
+3. Blocker categories.

 • What types of blockers are most common?